San Marcos, Texas: History

 Archeologists have found evidence at the San Marcos River associated with the Clovis culture, which suggests that the river has been the site of human habitation for more than 10,000 years.
 The San Marcos Springs are the third-largest collection of springs in Texas.
 Never in recorded history has the river run dry.

 In 1689, Spaniard Alonso de León led an expedition from Mexico to explore Texas and establish missions and presidios in the region.
 De León's party helped blaze the Camino Real (later known as the Old San Antonio Road), which followed present-day Hunter Road, Hopkins Street, and Aquarena Springs Drive (the route later shifted four miles to the south; it is now followed by County Road 266, known locally as Old Bastrop Highway).
 De León's party reached the river on April 25, the feast day of St. Mark the Evangelist; the river was thus named the San Marcos.

-In January 1808, a small group of Spanish-Mexican families settled at the Old Bastrop Highway crossing of the river, and named the settlement Villa de San Marcos de Neve.
+In 1803, after the Louisiana purchase, the Spanish government in Mexico became concerned about American citizens moving into Texas.
+Officials decided to establish more Spanish settlements between San Antonio de Béxar and Nacogdoches in an effort to secure Spanish presence in the area.
+The governor of the province of Texas, Manuel Antonio Cordero y Bustamante, approached his friend Felipe Roque de la Portilla to organize and oversee the venture.
+In 1807, after extracting promises from Cordero that he would receive a substantial land grant and that the government would assist the settlers financially, Portilla headed for Texas with a small group of settlers.
+The exact number has been disputed; some suggest that only ten persons were in the original group, while other sources say the number was as high as fifty-two.
+There is also some conflict in records as to whether Portilla's family was in the original group or whether they arrived in the fall of 1808.
+Most sources agree the group arrived at the San Marcos River on January 6, 1808.
+In April Governor Cordero issued the official order that established San Marcos de Neve, and his military representative, Juan Ygnacio de Arrambide, issued thirteen titles to town lots.
+Disaster struck the settlers in June, when a flood washed them out of their homes.
+Throughout the summer and fall the settlers rebuilt their town.
+In letters to government officials, Portilla reported that he left the colony in September 1808 to get more settlers and returned with six new families in late October.
+While there are no other records to confirm the increase, Portilla's census of 1809 did show a total of seventy-three persons and 1,771 animals.
+Over the next three years, the settlers made a valiant effort to maintain their new homes, but frequent Indian raids and the failure of the government to send soldiers for protection forced them to abandon the settlement in 1812.
 The settlers were plagued by floods and Indian raids, and the settlement was abandoned in 1812.